David Gulpilil: Film and television

 Gulpilil was a major creative influence throughout his life in both dance and film.
-He initiated and narrated the film Ten Canoes which won a Special Jury Prize at the 2006 Cannes Festival.
-The prize-winning, low-budget film, based on 1,000-year-old traditional story of misplaced love and revenge, features non-professional Aboriginal actors speaking their local language.
-Gulpilil collaborated with the director, Rolf de Heer, urging him to make the film, and although he ultimately withdrew from a central role in the project for "complex reasons," Gulpilil also provided the voice of the storyteller for the film.
-De Heer had directed Gulpilil in another film, The Tracker (2002).
+He initiated and narrated the film Ten Canoes, which won a Special Jury Prize at the 2006 Cannes Festival.
+The low-budget film, based on a 1,000-year-old traditional story of misplaced love and revenge, features non-professional Aboriginal actors speaking their local language.
+Gulpilil collaborated with the director, Rolf de Heer, urging him to make the film.
+He ultimately withdrew from a central role in the project for "complex reasons."
+Gulpilil also provided the voice of the storyteller for the film.
+De Heer had directed Gulpilil in the earlier film, The Tracker (2002).

-In 2007, he starred in Richard Friar's hour-long independent documentary, Think About It! which was focussed on Indigenous rights and the anti-war movement and included commentary from former Prime Minister Malcolm Fraser, former Greens leader Bob Brown, and David Hicks, then a detainee at Guantanamo Bay detention camp.
+In 2007, he starred in Richard Friar's hour-long independent documentary, Think About It!
+This was focused on Indigenous rights and the anti-war movement.
+It included commentary from former Prime Minister Malcolm Fraser, former Greens leader Bob Brown, and David Hicks, then a detainee at the United States' Guantanamo Bay detention camp on Cuba.

-In 2014, he again collaborated with De Heer, this time sharing on screenwriting credits for Charlie's Country.
+In 2014, Gulpilil again collaborated with De Heer, this time sharing on screenwriting credits for Charlie's Country.
 The film won several awards, including Best Actor in Un Certain Regard at the Cannes Film Festival.

-In 2015, Gulpilil appeared in the documentary Another Country directed by Molly Reynolds.
-In this film, Gulpilil narrates the story of his life, from when he was a child living on country, the arrival of the first white men ("ghosts"), in the form of missionaries, through The Intervention and the introduction of the BasicsCard, often making serious criticisms hidden beneath his trademark humour.
+In 2015, Gulpilil appeared in the documentary Another Country, directed by Molly Reynolds.
+In this film, Gulpilil narrates the story of his life, from when he was a child living on country; the arrival of the first white men ("ghosts"), in the form of missionaries; through The Intervention, and the introduction of the BasicsCard.
+He often made serious criticisms hidden beneath his trademark humour.

-Gulpilil again worked with Reynolds when she directed a documentary about his life, My Name Is Gulpilil, which premiered at the 2021 Adelaide Festival.
+Gulpilil worked again with Reynolds when she directed a documentary about his life, My Name Is Gulpilil, which premiered at the 2021 Adelaide Festival.

-Gulpilil was renowned for portraying Aboriginal culture before it became threatened by the white civilisations, though the irony is that he became divorced from his own culture by doing so.
-He felt that he was stretched somewhere between the two, with "one tiptoe in champage and caviar, and the other in the dirt of his Dreamtime".
+Gulpilil was renowned for portraying Aboriginal culture before it became threatened by the white civilisations.
+He became somewhat divorced from his own culture by his career in film.
+He felt that he was stretched somewhere between the two, with "one tiptoe in caviar and champagne, this one in the dirt of my Dreamtime."

 Stage

-In March 2004, he performed in the autobiographical stage production, Gulpilil at the Adelaide Festival of Arts, to standing ovations.
+In March 2004, he performed in the autobiographical stage production, Gulpilil at the Adelaide Festival of Arts, and received standing ovations.
 This work, co-written with Reg Cribb, and directed by Neil Armfield, was based on stories of his life assembled into a script.
 These included tales from the making of Walkabout, performing at Buckingham Palace, and inadvertently causing a bomb scare at Cannes.
 The show was later staged in Brisbane and Sydney.